user3648353458365673567den4ik/react-clicker/README.md

-To use project you need: NodeJS, yarn and git on your computer.
+#To use project you need:
+1. NodeJS
+2.  yarn
+3.  git

-Commands to start:
+#Commands to start:
 yarn start or yarn run start

-to stop use Ctrl + c or close terminal
+#to stop use Ctrl + c or close terminal